Labor & Employment Law

 - Is this a WORKERS' COMPENSATION issue?
 We do not have jurisdiction over these matters: please contact the Virginia Workers' Compensation Commission, 1000 DMV Drive, Richmond, Virginia, 23220, phone (804) 367-8600.

-- Are you an INDEPENDENT CONTRACTOR rather than an employee?
+- Are you an INDEPENDENT CONTRACTOR or a 1099 Employee rather than a direct employee?
 Whether you are legally an independent contractor is not determined by any documents that may have been signed, but by standards promulgated by the IRS.
 This Department has the authority to assist only employees; we do not have jurisdiction over independent contractors.
 You may wish to consult a private attorney to discuss your claim.

 - Are you EMPLOYED BY AN INDIVIDUAL AS A DOMESTIC WORKER, SUCH AS A BABY-SITTER, MAID OR GROUNDSKEEPER?
 We do not have jurisdiction over these matters: you must file in court.
 You may wish to consult a private attorney to discuss your claim.